-The results, he said, are improvements in every major subsystem in the 1.5-MW turbine that was Enron Wind's mainstay, as well as the accelerated development of two new turbines.
+The results, he said, are improvements in every major subsystem in the 1.5-MW turbine that was Enron Wind’s mainstay, as well as the accelerated development of two new turbines.
 One is a 2- to 3-MW machine with beefier power electronics and a simplified asynchronous generator that should yield more megawatthours of energy than the 1.5-MW machine.
 The other is a 3.6-MW turbine hardened for the corrosive offshore wind environment [see photo, “The Latest”, and diagram, “Inside a GE Turbine Nacelle”].

 Zwolinski added that plugging into GE’s supply chain has helped cut manufacturing costs, another factor that pleases analysts.
 The company’s global supply chain could also make GE Energy’s wind operations more nimble in new markets like China.